10 Essential Tenant Rights Every Immigrant Must Know in Canada

 4. Right to Reasonable Enjoyment

-This right also protects you from other tenants’ unreasonable noise or behaviour.
+This right also protects you from other tenants’ unreasonable noise or behavior.
 So if your neighbour decides to start a bagpipe practice at 3 AM, you have grounds to complain!

 5. Right to a Written Tenancy Agreement